-Solar Oil Enterprises Limited (the “Company”) wants you to be aware of certain risks associated with use of this website and your investment in our cryptocurrency.
+Solar Oil Enterprises Pvt.
+Ltd. (the 'Company') wants you to be aware of certain risks associated with use of this website and your investment in our cryptocurrency.
 SOP Members that have staked SOAX tokens from the conversion of either USD, BTC or in ETH, will receive a percentage of the SOPX tokens proportional to their contribution to the Solar Oil Portfolio they contributed to, as agreed with the Company.
 SOP Member acknowledges that said staking carries with it a high degree of risk and that the value of this staking could go to zero, should the Company and its subsidiaries be unsuccessful in executing its long-term strategy, including:

 1. Demand for Cryptocurrency.
 Cryptocurrency is a digital representation of value that functions as a medium of exchange, a unit of account, or a store of value, but it does not have legal tender status.
 Cryptocurrencies are sometimes exchanged for U.S. dollars or other currencies around the world, but they are not generally backed or supported by any government or central bank.
 Their value is completely derived by market forces of supply and demand, and they are more volatile than traditional currencies.
 The value of cryptocurrency may be derived from the continued willingness of market participants to exchange fiat currency for cryptocurrency, which may result in the potential for permanent and total loss of value of a particular cryptocurrency should the market for that cryptocurrency disappear.